IP-CAM/opencart-logstore_xapi/README.md

-  // What if course name is different than in Moodle - do they still get associated?
   // non-course product purchases
   // check order status before sending this over - make sure the transaction was approved!!
   // other events